 If you are using peat refills, you must cut off the mesh that is holding the peat.
 The mesh does not break down.
 If the roots have grown enough to be intertwined in the mesh this could be fatal.

 11. Mulch.
 It’s best to add mulch after you have watered so that the water reaches the right places.
-I put black and white newspaper down and cover it with mulched leaves after I’ve watered.
+For most of my seedlings, I put black and white newspaper down and cover it with mulched leaves after I’ve watered.

 Related articles that might interest you:

 - Five Tips for Starting Seedlings More Cheaply

 Suburban Hobby Farmer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.